RykerWilder/rot13-encryption/README.md

 # ROT13 Encryption

+ROT13 ("rotate by 13 places") is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the alphabet.

+---

 1. **str.maketrans** creates a translation table to replace characters in a string.
 2. **The first argument** is the list of original characters: all lowercase followed by all uppercase ('abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ').